 What is Red Yeast Rice?
 Red yeast rice is in use for centuries in China, both as food and as a medicinal product.
 It is producing from red-rice by fermenting it with a yeast called Monascus purpureus.
 In Traditional Chinese medicine, red yeast rice is in use to reduce cholesterol, improve blood circulation, and aid digestive problems.

 How does it reduce your cholesterol level?
 Fermentation products of red rice yeast contain 0.4% 3-hydroxy-3-methylglutaryl coenzyme A (HMG-CoA) reductase inhibitors.
 HMG-CoA reductase is the rate-limiting enzyme in the endogenous cholesterol biosynthesis.
 Components such as citrinin, monacolines and monankarin, and monascopyridines have been isolated from red yeast rice, which is considering as responsible for cholesterol reducing effects.

-It also contains isoflavonoids, monounsaturated fats, and sterols; these components may contribute to cholesterol-reducing activity.
+It also contains isoflavonoids, monounsaturated fats, and sterols; these components may contribute to the cholesterol-reducing activity.

-How does Red Yeast Rice reduce your risk for heart diseases and strokes?
+How does Red Yeast Rice reduce heart diseases & strokes risk?